PE Headers for Malware Analysts: From File Structure to Suspicious Indicators

 Offset Size Field Description

-12 4 NumberOfSymbols The number of entries in the symbol table
+12 4 NumberOfSymbols The number of entries in the symbol table.
+As the symbol table is often not present, this value is likely to be 0x00000000 as well.

 Using PEDetect, we extract all of these values and display them accordingly.
 A more detailed explanation of all fields will be given below.